neo4j-product-examples/demo-lp-for-entity-resolution/README.md

 # Link Prediction Pipeline Demo for Cross-Device Entity Resolution
 This repository demonstrates the application of Neo4j Link Prediction Pipelines to a Cross Device Entity Resolution Problem.
+A full background for this problem and descrition of the workflow can be found [in this blog](https://neo4j.com/developer-blog/exploring-supervised-entity-resolution-in-neo4j/).

 The source data and challenge problem for this demo can be found at: https://competitions.codalab.org/competitions/11171.
 The data is not committed here.